redsanket/spark/external/storm/guide/security/index.rst

 Athenz/x509
 ###########

 If you're accessing the APIs headlessly you need to use x509 client certs.
 Follow this `guide <https://git.ouroath.com/pages/athens/athenz-guide/service_x509_credentials/>`_ on generating the requisite certs.
-For accessing Storm directly and not via the Okta proxy this should be sufficient.
+For accessing Storm directly (i.e from within grid) and not via the Okta proxy this should be sufficient.

 If you're accessing Storm headlessly through the OktaProxy (which will happen if you're accessing it from outside grid) you will also need to include the Athenz service token.
 Please file a JIRA to add your Athenz service to the Storm headless role.